YunYouJun/valaxy/docs/pages/themes/write.md

 To improve the loading performance of subsequent pages, Vite bundles ESM dependencies with many internal modules into a single module.
 If your theme depends on some large ESM packages, you can pre-build these dependencies by adding the `optimizeDeps` option.

-> `date-fns` has been pre-built by default, you don't need to add it again.
+> `dayjs` has been pre-built by default, you don't need to add it again.

 :::